alessandrosalerno/gtm-magic-custom-event/README.md

             -   **String** : Converts any input value into a text string.
 For example, the number 123 will become the string "123".
             -   **Number** : Converts the input into a numeric format (floating-point).
 Handles different decimal and thousands separators, automatically converting values like "1,234.56" (US format) or "1.234,56" (EU format) into the standard numeric value 1234.56 .
             -   **Boolean**: Coerces various string and numeric representations into a strict boolean true/false (True/False, 1/0, yes/no, granted/denied, on/off, accepted/rejected).
 The coercion logic is case-insensitive.
+            -   **Array/Object**: Converts a JSON-formatted string into a live JavaScript object or array.
+This is useful for handling complex data structures passed as a single string.
+For example, `{"id": "A123", "available": true}` becomes a usable object.
 -   **Advanced Settings**
     -   **Use a custom Data Layer name**: Enable this if your website's Data Layer variable is not named "dataLayer". **Note**: After saving, you must manually update the tag's "Accesses Globals" permission to include your custom Data Layer name.
     -   **Enable Debug Mode**: Check this to see detailed raw and processed data logs in the browser's console during testing.